Coffee is a pretty popular beverage. In fact, global consumption of the good stuff is only rivaled by water and tea.

-So valuable is coffee to our everyday lives that it’s been granted its own special day, with October 1st – today! – regarded as International Coffee Day.
+So valuable is coffee to our everyday lives that it’s been granted its own special day, with October 1st being labelled World Coffee Day.

 It is believed the first coffee plant was discovered in Ethiopia in the early 15th century although the first cup of coffee actually brewed was in Yemen.

 That said, the Nords pay a few decent bucks for their coffee.
-In Denmark, a cappuccino goes for around $7.70, while in Iceland, a cup of frothy milk and coffee costs $7.50.
+In Denmark, a cappuccino goes for around $8, while in Iceland a cup of frothy milk and coffee costs $7.50.

-In Qatar in the Middle East, a cappuccino costs around $7.45, all which makes the $4.10 average cost of a cup of coffee in Australia seem pretty fair, after all.
+In Qatar in the Middle East, a cappuccino costs around $9 – the highest price for a cuppa in the world, and all which makes the $4 average cost of a cup of coffee in Australia seem pretty fair, after all.

 These days, you don’t just go out and expect a plain cup of coffee when you ask for a cappuccino, mocha or latte.
 You expect a work of art.